-- Students receive the provision set out in their Education Health and Care Plan. - Students have full access to a high quality, education with a broad, balanced and relevant curriculum. - We identify and respond to the changing needs of students. - There are rigorous procedures for tracking and monitoring students' progress. - We enable provision to evolve to support these changing needs so that students can further develop their potential as individuals. - We inspire children to attend school and value their education in the same way that often comes naturally to children in other circumstances. - We fully involve young people in their education, taking account of their views and working with them in any planning and decision making which that affects them. - We improve behavioural and educational outcomes and life chances for children and young people. - Wefully involve families at every stage in plans to meet their child's additional needs. - We raise aspirations of children and families, matched by high staff aspirations for students. - We ensure better transitions, destinations and opportunities after school. - We refer to and work co-operatively with a wide range of agencies to achieve the best possible outcomes for young people. - We ensure that an inclusive environment is created and fostered where all members of the school community respect and care for each other.
+- CYP receive the provision set out in their Education Health and Care Plan. - CYP have full access to a high quality, education with a broad, balanced and relevant curriculum. - We identify and respond to the changing needs of CYP. - There are rigorous procedures for tracking and monitoring CYP' progress. - We enable provision to evolve to support these changing needs so that CYP can further develop their potential as individuals. - We inspire CYP to attend school and value their education in the same way that often comes naturally to children in other circumstances. - We fully involve young people in their education, taking account of their views and working with them in any planning and decision making which that affects them. - We improve emotional and educational outcomes and life chances for children and young people. - We fully involve families at every stage in plans to meet their child's additional needs. - We raise aspirations of CYP and families, matched by high staff aspirations for CYP. - We ensure better transitions, destinations and opportunities after school. - We refer to and work co-operatively with a wide range of agencies to achieve the best possible outcomes for young people. - We ensure that an inclusive environment is created and fostered where all members of the school community respect and care for each other.